Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPlus.md

 1 ) First, try to access using your working DDNS domain, for instance _mycloud.freeDNS.org_

-2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
+2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPlus configuration.
 Just enter your registered domain, and if you know your ISP DNS also type it in the box, otherwise leave the default.

 3 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.

   3.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house

-  3.2 ) Otherwise, we will have to configure each device to use our NextCloudPi DNS.
+  3.2 ) Otherwise, we will have to configure each device to use our NextCloudPlus DNS.
 For more in depth information on this see [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/)

 ---